 Three methods are used to propagate this plant: seeds, cuttings, or root division.

 Seeds take roughly two weeks to germinate.
 They won’t germinate unless the soil temperature is warm, between 75-85 degrees.
 It should also be moist enough to spur germination.
-When spring flowers fade, they will happily self-sow and new plants will appear in the summer.
+When spring flowers fade, they will happily self-sow and new plants will appear in the early summer.

 Root division is best done in the fall as it’s beginning to go dormant for the winter.
 Take care when dividing the plant to not break off the long stems.
 Ensure that you get both stems and roots in each clump, and don’t split it into small segments.
 One large plant can be divided into 2-3 smaller plants.